0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

 ## TLDR

-&rarr; The ROM is a program written in zkASM.
-It contains the instructions that the zkProver must execute in order to produce verifiable Computational Integrity proofs.
+1. The ROM is a program written in zkASM.
+It contains the instructions that the zkProver must execute in order to produce verifiable _computational integrity_ proofs.
 The ROM contains the rules and logic that form the firmware of the zkProver.
 Its code can be found [here](https://github.com/0xPolygonHermez/zkevm-rom) in the GitHub repository.

-&rarr; The zkEVM uses SMT with five different leaf types.
+1. The zkEVM uses SMT with five different leaf types.

-&rarr; Memory alignment between the EVM and the zkEVM is handled by a specialist state machine, the [**Mem-Align state machine**](../mem-align-sm.md).
+1. Memory alignment between the EVM and the zkEVM is handled by a specialist state machine, the [_Mem-Align state machine_](../mem-align-sm.md).

-&rarr; The two stacks are exactly the same except that the zkEVM has many more slots compared to the EVM.
+1. The two stacks are exactly the same except that the zkEVM has many more slots compared to the EVM.